 During an integrated system test at either utility project, you provide a load to ensure sensors have enough current to operate.
-Using a load bank instead of the utility’s load reduces project risk and improves system availability.
+Using load testing services instead of the utility’s load reduces project risk and improves system availability.
 For the best results, you should conduct the system test as closely as possible to the expected operating conditions.

 Load testing for utilities requires energizing the primary substation power system.
-Using resistive and reactive load bank solutions emulates the power system.
+Using resistive and reactive load testing services emulates the power system.
 You can provide an accurate load to test the functionality of power substations including delivery, protection mechanisms, monitoring devices, metering, and PLC/HMI programming.
-Documenting the results of your testing satisfies NERC and FERC requirements.
+Documenting the results of your utility safety testing satisfies NERC and FERC requirements.

 Testing with reactive load banks demonstrates that the protective relays, monitoring, and metering systems recognize the power factor of the circuit.
 Understanding the circuit’s power factor ensures validation of the connections and phasing.